Conditional Selective Inference for the Selected Groups in Panel Data: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a selective inference framework for testing the null hypothesis of no difference in slopes between two estimated group in panel model \eqref{eq:11}.
-We extend this framework in two important directions: (i) inference on the coefficients of a specific explanatory variable between two identified groups, and (ii) generalization to the GMM estimation framework, accommodating dynamic effects and endogeneity.
+In this paper, we propose a selective inference framework for testing the null hypothesis of no difference in slopes between two estimated groups in panel model \eqref{eq:11}.
+We extend this framework in three important directions: (i) a less-conditioned selective p-value that improves power by avoiding unnecessary conditioning on the direction of the selected contrast, (ii) inference on the coefficients of a specific explanatory variable between two identified groups, and (iii) generalization to the GMM estimation framework, accommodating dynamic effects and endogeneity.
 Unlike existing methods such as \cite{chen2023selective} and \cite{gao2024selective}, which rely critically on normality assumption of observations, our approach only requires the asymptotic normality property of the initial individual estimators, a condition easily satisfied in panel models.
 This makes our framework less sensitive to data distributional assumptions, as confirmed by its robustness in diverse simulation settings.
+The simulation and empirical results show that the less-conditioned p-value maintains selective type I error control and can deliver higher power than the direction-conditioned benchmark.

 Our work opens several promising research avenues, which we hope to take on as future investigations.
 First, while we compute selective p-value in Section \ref{sec:p} using the $k$-means clustering algorithm, other detection methods such as the C-LASSO or SBSA could be explored.
 However, it may be challenging to compute the feasible set $\cS$ for $\phi$.
 A potential solution to avoid computing $\cS$ is to apply the Monte Carlo approximation with importance sampling, as detailed in Section 4.1 of \cite{chen2023selective}.
 Second, although we focus on linear panel models \eqref{eq:1} and \eqref{eq:fd}, extending our approach to nonlinear models (e.g., probit, tobit) is highly relevant.
 This extension faces technical hurdles, such as the inability to eliminate individual fixed effects $\eta_i$ via concentration or differencing.
 We plan to address this by leveraging algorithm stability theory \citep{zrnic2023post} to enable valid post-selection inference in broader panel model contexts.